Mindy Brashears

-Mindy Brashears is the former Under Secretary for Food Safety at the U.S. Department of Agriculture.
-She was nominated by President Donald Trump and confirmed by a Senate vote on March 23, 2020 and concluded her service on January 20, 2021.
-Her responsibilities in this role included leading the nation's Food Safety and Inspection Service (FSIS) and its team of over 10,000 food inspectors and scientists.
-She chaired the Codex Alimentarius Policy Committee, which made her the highest-ranking food safety official in the U.S. government during her tenure.
+Mindy Malynn Brashears (née Hardcastle; born May 13, 1970) is the current Under Secretary for Food Safety at the U.S. Department of Agriculture.
+She was nominated by President Donald Trump and confirmed by a Senate vote on December 18, 2025.
+Her responsibilities in this role include leading the nation's Food Safety and Inspection Service (FSIS) and its team of over 10,000 food inspectors and scientists.

+She had served previously in the same position from her Senate confirmation in March 23, 2020 to January 20, 2021, similarly nominated by Donald Trump during his first term.
+During both terms, she chaired the U.S. Codex Alimentarius Steering Committee, which made her the highest-ranking food safety official in the U.S. government during her first tenure.

-Following her time at USDA, she returned to her role as professor of food microbiology and food safety at Texas Tech University where she is the director for the International Center for Food Industry Excellence.
+Between her first and second terms at USDA, she returned to her role as professor of food microbiology and food safety at Texas Tech University where she was the director for the International Center for Food Industry Excellence.

 Early life and education

 Brashears was born as Mindy Malynn Hardcastle in Wheeler, Texas.
 She grew up on a cattle and cotton farm, the daughter of Gary and Becky Hardcastle.
 Brashears graduated from Wheeler High School and went to Texas Tech University in Lubbock, where she majored in Food Technology within the Department of Animal and Food Sciences.
 She attended school on scholarship from the Houston Livestock Show and Rodeo.
 Brashears graduated from Texas Tech in 1992, then attended graduate school at Oklahoma State University.
 There, she earned an M.S.
 (1994) and a Ph.D.
 (1997) in food science with an emphasis in food microbiology under the tutelage of Stan Gilliland.